-Welcome in the EVS range of products and thank you for using an EVS XT3 server.
+Welcome in the EVS range of products and thank you for using an EVS XS server.
 We will do our best to satisfy your video production needs and we look forward to continuing working with you.

-The EVS XT3 servers are full digital in PAL (625i), NTSC (525i), 720p, 1080p, and 1080i standards.
-These multi-channel, disk-based video servers are ideal for a wide range of broadcast applications, from sports and live production to playout and transmission.
+The EVS XS servers are full digital in PAL (625i), NTSC (525i), 720p, 1080i, and 1080p standards.
+These multi-channel, disk-based video servers are specifically designed for studio applications, to satisfy the needs of near-live and pre-recorded studio productions.